post-thumb Computing likelihood ratios in the pattern comparison disciplines

 post-thumb Don't search databases that are too big!

-When you search against a database, how big is that database?
-Do you always search really big ones, or small local ones?
-If it depends, what does it depend on?
 In this project, I worked with a mathematics undergraduate student at Indiana University to ask the question of whether bigger is always better.
 In principle, bigger seems better, because it increases the chances that your suspect will be in the database.
+However, as databases have been getting bigger, examiners are noticing that the number of close non-mated impressions is increasing.

 Read More